yeldiRium/redux-combine-getters/README.md

 But only has access to its corresponding sub-store.

+> **Careful**: `combineGetters` assumes all getters to be [data-last](https://www.javierchavarri.com/data-first-and-data-last-a-comparison/), i.e. to take the store/state as their last parameter.
+This is mainly because I like [ramda](https://github.com/ramda/ramda) and [pipeline operators](https://github.com/tc39/proposal-pipeline-operator) are not mainstream in js yet.

 Since all getters are collected in a single object you must make sure that no getter name is duplicated.
 E.g. there can not be a `getId` getter for multiple sub-stores.
 Call them getStoreAId and getStoreBId or something like that.
 This